ExitValue.ai

 Underbidding or cost overrun history revealed in WIP schedules and job-cost reports destroys buyer confidence.
 Every construction deal involves forensic-level analysis of completed and in-progress project margins.
 Consistent overruns signal estimating problems that buyers assume will continue.

-Want to know what your construction company business is worth?
+Estimate your construction company business value

 Frequently Asked Questions